muzikbike/VanillaFixes/README.md

 # VanillaFixes

 *This branch is designed for Minecraft 1.16.x only.
-If you're using a newer version, make sure to use the `master` branch for the latest fixes.*
+If you're using a newer version, make sure to use the `main` branch for the latest fixes.*

 This resource pack fixes the following texture and model issues: